fedepaol/hugoblog/content/posts/writing-kubernetes-controllers.md

 ![](/images/reconciliation/edgeorlevel.png)

 The terminology comes from electronics.
-You can listen to changes happening at the *edges*, considering the variation of the number of pods, going from 1 to 0 for example, or you can listen to the *level*, the value that is constantly requested.
+You can listen to changes happening at the *edges*, considering the variation of the number of pods, going from 1 to 0 for example, or you can listen to the *level*, the value that is constantly requested at any given point in time.

 ### Edge Driven